EdiFabric/EDIFACT.NET/README.md

-# This reporsitory is not supported
+# This reporsitory is not supported anymore

 [www.edifabric.com](http://edifabric.com/)